awesome-soft/awesome-macos/README.md

 ## Others
 * [Oh My Zsh](https://ohmyz.sh/) - Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration.
+* [htop](https://hisham.hm/htop/) - This is htop, an interactive process viewer for Unix systems.
 * [iStat Menus](https://bjango.com/mac/istatmenus/) - An advanced Mac System monitor for your computer.
 * [Beyond Compare](https://www.scootersoftware.com/) - Beyond Compare is a data comparison utility.
 * [tmux](https://github.com/tmux/tmux) - "Terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal. tmux is intended to be a simple, modern, BSD-licensed alternative to programs such as GNU screen.